Fomode3D/Documentation-1/docs/source/developers/smart-contract-basics.rst

         });
     }

-| You can find more information about the `Permission System <https://developers.eos.io/welcome/latest/protocol/accounts_and_permissions>`_.
+| You can find more information about the `Permission System <https://developers.eos.io/welcome/latest/protocol/accounts_and_permissions>`_ here.

 Persist Data
 ============